ICA is closed from the 30 May – 3 June inclusive.

 Sauve qui peut (la vie)

 Following nearly a decade of technological and formal innovation, often in the relatively isolated milieu of French television, Sauve qui peut (la vie) marked Jean-Luc Godard’s return to the spotlight and the beginning of another remarkably productive period.
-Featuring an aural cameo from his friend and frequent sparring partner, Marguerite Duras.
+Featuring an oral cameo from Godard's friend and frequent sparring partner, Marguerite Duras.

 Thu 22 August, 6.45pm